-Leave your bath towel either in the basket earlier or somewhere you could access it after leaving the bath.
-If you feel conscious being exposed while walking between different onsen pools, use the modesty towel to cover private parts.
+You would have left your bath towel at the basket earlier.
+If you hadn’t, put the bath towel somewhere you could access after leaving the bath.
+If you feel conscious being exposed while walking between different onsen pools, use the modesty towel to discreetly cover private parts.

-When you’re going into the onsen, either set the modesty towel on a rock or beside the bath, outside the bath, or put it on top of your head.
+When you’re going into the onsen, either set the modesty towel on a rock or beside the bath outside of the bath, or put it on top of your head.
 That modesty towel should not touch the water!

 Enter onsen bath gradually as the water is hot (usually 30-60°C).

 Soak your body up to your neck/shoulders and relax.
 How long should one be soaking?
 I like to soak until I feel as if I’m sweating inside the water.
 That will be about 10–20 minutes I guess?
 You can’t soak for too long, because you’ll feel very lethargic and drowsy as your muscles begin to relax.
 I felt like I was on drugs or strong medicine, hehe.
 Some onsen places have more than one onsen pool, so you can go to different ones and soak for a short while before moving on to the next.
 Onsen-hopping, ha!